 The mistake I made was NOT selling those funds to rebalance.
 Instead, I let them ride it out for a long time horizon.
 It was my hope they would stay around the same value and I could sell them in the next year.
 Sadly that was not the case.
 Let’s take a look at both mistakes.

 My 2018 Mistake – Bitcoin

 Oh, Bitcoin.
 I first heard about Bitcoin back when it crossed $1/coin.
-I didn’t believe (and still don’t believe) that Bitcoin will be some amazing revolution.
+I didn’t believe (and still don’t believe) that Bitcoin will be an amazing revolution.
 I do think Blockchain is an amazing technology though, and I believe there will someday be a killer app built on it, but Bitcoin is not that killer app (too much power draw, no technical upside other than currency, can’t run programs on its interface like you can for Ethereum).
 I strongly believe that someday someone will create something amazing with Blockchain that we all use in some way.
 I’m not sure what that’ll be, but I’m on the lookout for it.